I am Owen Atkinson, a vet who has experience of the dairy industry worldwide, but especially the UK.

-What makes Owen stand out is his enthusiasm and depth of knowledge of the dairy cow, coupled with his talent for communicating complex subjects in an accessible way.
+Clients tell me that what makes me stand out is my enthusiasm and depth of knowledge of the dairy cow, coupled with a talent for communicating complex subjects in an accessible way.
+Read on if you want to learn more about how I arrived where I am.

 - Bachelor of Veterinary Science, Liverpool University, awarded with Distinction, 1994

-- RCVS Recognised Specialist in Cattle Health and Production, awarded 2015.
+- RCVS Recognised Specialist in Cattle Health and Production, first awarded in 2015 and re-awarded in 2020.

 - RCVS Diploma in Cattle Health and Production, awarded 2013.
 This qualification has been awarded only twenty times in twenty years and is an indication of high academic and professional standard.